zanadoman/SlayEngineV1/README.md

 You need to start every render session with this function

 ### uint16 slayRenderEnd()
-You need to end every render sesson by calling this function
+You need to end every render session by calling this function

 ### uint16 slayRender***()
 With these functions you can render something to the screen with absolute positions\
-For textures and texts you can set rotation and flipping (slayFlipNONE, slayFlipHORIZONTAL, slayFlipVERTICAL) you can set both vertical and horizontal flip with a | operator.
+For textures and texts you can set the rotation and (slayFlipNONE, slayFlipHORIZONTAL, slayFlipVERTICAL) both vertical and horizontal flipping with a | operator.

 ### uint16 slayRender***Camera()
 This time the rendering process will apply the perspective of the camera to the position and the size to the object to be rendered